raspberrypilearning/astro-pi-flight-case-mk2/en/step_2.md

 [Astro_Pi_Mark_II_upper_kemet_small_buttons_1](https://github.com/raspberrypilearning/astro-pi-flight-case/raw/master/data/3d-printed/STL/Astro_Pi_Heat_Sink.stl)

-These are modified versions that have a slot for mounting the larger **Parallax PIR sensor** that is supplied in the official Astro Pi Mission Space Lab entrant kits.
+Here are the modified versions; these have a slot for mounting the larger **Parallax PIR sensor** that is supplied in the official Astro Pi Mission Space Lab entrant kits.

 Version 3:  10mm button holes, for use with the buttons used on the ISS Flight Units